Title IX Information

 Privacy

-• Take care of yourself.
-You many need to talk with someone about how this has affected you.
+- Take care of yourself.
+You may need to talk with someone about how this has affected you.
 The resources listed in this section are for you as well.

 Note: In order to collect evidence to later be used in legal proceedings, an exam should be administered at Sacred Heart Medical Center.
 This is performed at the survivor’s discretion.
 Although the survivor may not want to press charges immediately, it is important that evidence is collected for potential future use as soon as possible after the assault takes place.